survivejs/maintenance-book/manuscript/code-quality/01-linting.md

 ### Setting up stylefmt

-Assuming you already have stylelint configured as described in the previous section.
+Let’s install stylefmt, assuming you already have stylelint configured as described in the previous section:

-Let’s install stylefmt:

 ```bash
 npm install --save-dev stylefmt